Holmedal Church: History

 Holmedal is an ancient church site, which in former times was the parish centre for a relatively large area.
 The earliest existing historical records of the church date back to the year 1305, but the church was not new that year.
 The first known church was a wooden stave church that was likely built during the 13th century.
 This church was the main church for the old Holmedal parish, which once covered the length of the Dalsfjorden and further up the river Gaula to the Gaularfjellet mountains.
 Around the year 1600, the medieval church was torn down and a new, timber-framed church was built on the same site.
 The new church included a nave that measured about 13.2x8.2 m and a choir that measured about 5.3x6 m.
 The main entrance to the church was through the church porch which measured about 2.2x3.8 m.
 In 1868, after more than 150 years of use, the church was torn down and replaced with a new building on the same site.
 This new church was consecrated on 24 November 1868 by bishop Peter Hersleb Graah Birkeland.

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
-Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.
+Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet at Eidsvoll Manor later that year.

-Since Holmedal Church was such an important regional church, that in 1838 when municipalities were created in Norway, the two municipalities for this area were named Indre Holmedal and Ytre Holmedal.
-Over time, the old parish was split up into two parishes and then in 1990, this part of Fjaler municipality was transferred to Askvoll municipality.
+Since Holmedal Church was such an important regional church, that in 1838 when municipalities were created in Norway, the two municipalities for this area were named Indre Holmedal Municipality and Ytre Holmedal Municipality.
+Over time, the old parish was split up into two parishes and then in 1990, this part of Fjaler Municipality was transferred to Askvoll Municipality.
 The church is now one of the churches in the Askvoll parish.